Advice and Support

 Are the specialist disability staff in the team able to offer a personalised, bespoke response to a student’s needs?
 Where possible, is continuity provided for the student in meeting the same Disability Adviser and/or mentor so the student can get to know them over time?

-Mentoring support is with the same mentor as is 1:1 SpLD support.
+We currently have 8 SpLD VL tutors and 3 Mentors.
+Mentoring support is with the same mentor over a period of time, as is 1:1 SpLD support.
 This ensures an effective bond is nurtured and is student centred, though students can request to change their tutors/mentors when/if necessary.

 One to one mentoring support